 How To Stain Cedar Siding Like a Professional

-According to Networx, “wood siding should be repainted every 3-7 years, or stained approximately every 4 years.”
+You should paint your wood siding every 3-7 years, or stain it every 4 years or so.
 How often you’ll need to restain or repaint will depend on your region’s weather conditions as well as how often your home suffers damage.
 Cedar wood itself deteriorates slowly over time due to its concentration of protective natural oils.
 However, that protection begins to decay as soon as the wood is exposed to the elements.

 Splintering, flaking, and a light gray color on the surface of the siding are all visible signs of damage.
 As these occur, the fresh wood underneath will be exposed to the outside conditions, and it’ll begin to decay as well.